mailgun/documentation/source/api-email-validation.rst

     POST /v4/address/validate/preview/<list_id>

 Create a bulk verification preview.
+The ``list_id`` is an arbitrary unique identifier provided by the API caller.

 .. code-block:: url